 Many people think that cleaning coins will increase their value.
-After all, shiny and clean coins are beautiful.
+After all, shiny and bright coins are beautiful.
 When the coin leaves the mint after just being struck, it has a shine or luster.
 The original mint luster is gradually destroyed as a coin circulates through commerce.
-Additionally, cleaning a coin will also remove the luster thereby destroying the original surface characteristics.
+Cleaning a coin will also remove the luster thereby destroying the original surface characteristics.
 Some of the most common questions asked by new coin collectors are "How do I restore the shine to my coins?" and "How can I clean my coins to make them shiny again?"

 A Shiny, Never Cleaned Coin Can Do Cartwheels!

-As a result of the metal flow into the recesses of the coin die at extremely high pressure, a unique event occurs.
+As a result of the metal flowing into the recesses of the coin die at extremely high pressure, a unique event occurs.
 A by-product of the coin manufacturing process is that the coin will acquire a beautiful and lustrous shine.
 The precise cause of the coin's shiny surface, or mint luster, is what we call flow lines.
 Flow lines are microscopic patterns in the metal where the molecules have been forced to line up in certain ways.
 These flow lines are easier to see on larger coins than on smaller ones.

 Morgan Dollars were nicknamed cartwheels when they first came out, partly because the flow lines caused the appearance of a turning windmill when the coin was tilted at different angles to a light.
 The other reason Morgans were called cartwheels was a derogatory term for their large size and heaviness.
 Morgan Dollars were quite unpopular when they first came out.
 In fact, people disliked them so much that you could still get them in mint condition with dates in the 1800s right from banks until the early 1960s!
 The story of the history of the Morgan silver dollar is truly fascinating and at times incredible!